To the Members of Titan Company Limited

 The Jewellery Division of the Company was successfully operating customer schemes forjewellery purchases for many years.
 When the Companies Act 2013 (the "Act")became substantially effective from 1st April 2014 the Company had aroundseven lakh subscribers contributing to these schemes.
 However these schemes were exemptunder the Companies Act 1956 relating to acceptance of public deposits as such schemeswere not covered in the definition of deposits.
-Under the Act and Regulations madethere under(Deposit Regulations') the scope of the term "deposit" was enlarged andtherefore a view was taken that the jewelry purchase schemes offered bythe Company to its customers would be treated as public deposits.
+Under the Act and Rules made there under(Deposit Regulations') the scope of the term "deposit" was enlarged andtherefore a view was taken that the jewellery purchase schemes offered by the Company toits customers would be treated as public deposits.
 Thereupon the Company discontinuedfresh enrolment of subscribers and initiated steps to close the erstwhile customerschemes which were wound down by 31st August 2014.

-Under the Deposit Regulations as amended from time to time a company is permitted toaccept deposits subject to applicable provisions to the extent of 35% ofthe aggregate paid-up share capital and free reserves from public including a ceiling of10% of the aggregate paid-up share capital and free reserves from Members of the companyafter prior approval by way of special resolutions passed bythe Members in this behalf.
-Requisite approval was obtained from the Members of theCompany and a new customer schemefor jewelry purchase was launched in November 2014 incompliance with the Deposit Regulations.
+Under the Deposit Regulations as amended from time to time a company is permitted toaccept deposits subject to applicable provisions to the extent of 10% of the aggregate ofthe paid-up share capital securities premium account and free reserves from its Members& 25% of the aggregate of the paid-up share capital securities premium account andfree reserves from the Public after prior approval by way of special resolutions passed bythe Members in this regard.
+Requisite approval was obtained from the Members of theCompany and a new customer scheme for jewellery purchase was launched in November 2014 incompliance with the Deposit Regulations.

-The details relating to deposits covered under Chapter V of the Companies Act 2013are as under: (a) accepted during the year: D 2175.37 crore (b) remained unpaid orunclaimed as at the end of the year: D 1273.32 crore (c) whether there has been anydefault in repayment of deposits or payment of interest thereon during the year and if sonumber of such cases and the totalamount involved- (i) at the beginning of the year: Nil(ii) maximum during the year: Nil (iii) at the end of the year: Nil There are no depositsthat have been accepted by the Company that are not in compliance with the requirements ofChapter V of the Act.
+The details relating to deposits covered under Chapter V of the Companies Act 2013are as under: (a) accepted during the year: D 2175.37 crore (b) remained unpaid orunclaimed as at the end of the year: D 1273.32 crore (c) whether there has been anydefault in repayment of deposits or payment of interest thereon during the year and if sonumber of such cases and the total amount involved- (i) at the beginning of the year: Nil(ii) maximum during the year: Nil (iii) at the end of the year: Nil There are no depositsthat have been accepted by the Company that are not in compliance with the requirements ofChapter V of the Act.

 7. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION BETWEEN END OF THEFINANCIAL YEAR AND DATE OF REPORT

 There have been no material changes and commitments affecting financial positionbetween end of the financial year and the date of the report.